kee007ney/shortSeqAnnotator/README.md

 For example, I could give it the starting coordinates of gag and pol, and a conserved sequence that I expect to be in any HIV sequence.
 Then I can paste my sequence into the textbox and visualize it.

-Visualization changes the background color of the font, but you can change that to represent it in anyway you like.
+Visualization changes the background color of the font, but you can change that to represent it in any way you like, and change the number of annotations that are made.

 The entire script runs in your browser and doesn't save any information.